 - aggregate the output analytics for the requested Analytics ID(s).

-The deployment of multiple NWDAF introduces the capability of "analytics aggregation capability" and "analytics metadata provisioning capability ", which make the NWDAFs with and without such capabilities behave differently.
+If the NWDAF with "analytics aggregation capability" is deployed, it is better for the operators to have the NWDAFs with "analytics metadata provisioning capability" deployed as well, so that these NWDAFs can work co-ordinately, and operator may get more performance benefit from this coordination.

+Moreover, the NWDAFs with and without "analytics aggregation capability" behave differently.
+Comparing to the NWDAF without such capability, the NWDAF with "analytics aggregation capability" needs to perform the additional interactions with other NWDAFs and the additional aggregation operation, too.
+In the multiple NWDAF deployment scenario, the operator needs to monitor the performance related to the additional operations of a NWDAF with "analytics aggregation capability" and take the result as a necessary part of the performance of this NWDAF instance.
+However, for a NWDAF without "analytics aggregation capability", it is meaningless and even misleading to consider and monitor the performance related to those additional operations.

 As a result, when multiple NWDAFs are deployed, the operator may want to distinguish the NWDAF instances based on these differences, so that the management can be performed accordingly.

 However, the current NWDAFFunction IOC defined in [3] cannot reflect the differences on the NWDAF capability aspect.